v17development/flarum-third-party-login-only/README.md

 If you have any feedback, let us know!
 Do you experience issues?
 You can report issues on the Flarum Forum or on [GitHub](https://github.com/v17development/flarum-third-party-login-only).

-> This extension does not add oAuth to your Flarum, but disables the `Sign In` and `Sign Up` password-forms for a better authenticating flow user experience.
+> ℹ️ This extension does not add oAuth to your Flarum, but disables the `Sign In` and `Sign Up` password-forms for a better authenticating flow user experience.

 ## 📥 Installation
 If you like to install this extension, run the following command: